 OAuth 2

-Via Client Credentials flow, an Access Token be created to provide access control in a non-user context too.
+Via Client Credentials flow, an Access Token can also be created to provide access control in a non-user context, too.

-The Access Token is used to determine the authorized state, where an API (or other mechanism) via which a Resource Server is accessed can use the token to determine consent, and/or control of access either directly or via a call to some additional service, like OpenFGA.
-Essentially, the direct validation of credentials to determine authorization is swapped for the validation of the Access Token generated by the Authorization Server, which itself leverages an IdP to determine the authenticated state of a user.
+The Access Token is used to determine authorised state — where an API (or other mechanism), via which a resource is accessed, can use it to determine consent, and/or the control of access either directly or via a call to some additional service, like OpenFGA.
+The validation of the Access Token (otherwise referred to as the Bearer Token) generated by the Authorization Server and leveraging authentication via an IdP is used to determine the authorised state of a user.

-Whilst a service like OpenFGA can be used to determine the effective access to a resource, it still requires the Resource Server implementation to enforce whatever access is determined, typically by Access Token validation in the API.
+Whilst a service like OpenFGA can be used to determine the effective access to a resource, it still requires Resource Server implementation et al to enforce whatever access is determined, typically by the process of validation via Access Token in the API.

-If the user does not pass successful authentication or is not authorized to use a resource, then no token will be generated — which typically signals an unsuccessful authentication or an unauthenticated/unauthorized state.
+Again, if a user does not pass successful authentication or is not authorised to use a resource, then no token will be generated, typically signalling an unsuccessful authentication or an unauthenticated/unauthorised state.
+The use of an Access Token provides significant advantages over the use of an API Key, and I’ll be discussing this more in a future article.

 Management